ThoratSanchit/Node-PDF/proffessional-pdf/nodejs.md

 4. Get your connection string to use in your apps

 **Real-World Example:**
 Running MongoDB locally is like having a mini-fridge at home.
-Using Atlas is like renting a fridge in a shared kitchen that’s always online and managed for you.
+Using Atlas is like renting a fridge in a shared kitchen that's always online and managed for you.

 ---